Tommy Edman Player Props: Cardinals vs. Pirates

 Tommy Edman At The Plate

-- Edman is batting .262 with a double, a home run and five walks.
+- Edman has a double, a home run and five walks while batting .244.

+- In 53.8% of his games this year (seven of 13), Edman has picked up at least one hit, and in three of those games (23.1%) he recorded multiple hits.

 - Edman has driven in a run in one game this year.

-- He has scored at least one run four times this year (33.3%), including one multi-run game.
+- He has scored at least one run four times this season (30.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.